-Haywards Heath The Ascension
+Ascension Church, Haywards Heath

 Freely you have received, freely give.
 Matt 10:8

 Expressing Concerns and ‘Whistleblowing’: Policy and Guidance

 Introduction

 Safeguarding is everyone’s responsibility: given this, encouraging people to express concerns appropriately and in a timely fashion is an important aspect of a strong safeguarding culture.
 Additionally, ‘whistleblowing’ has been recognised has having an important place in developing a strong safeguarding culture within organisations.
 At the most simple level, anyone can spot a genuine concern and it is important that everyone who does so feels safe to raise that concern.
 At a more fundamental level, organisations – including the church – can become hierarchical and opaque, and a strong whistleblowing policy recognises the importance of empowering those who may not hold positions of structural influence within the organisation to feel confident enough to speak out, should they believe poor practice to be present.